esp32-adc

 ADC Attenuation Values

-To perform the measurement, the ESP32 compares the voltage we want to measure with a reference value Vref that, by design, is 1.1V.
+To perform the measurement, the ESP32 compares the voltage we want to measure with a reference value Vref which, by design, is 1.1V.

-To allow measuring a range of higher voltages, the ESP32 employs a variable gain attenuation circuit. (at -11dB, which is the default value to measure up to 3.3V).
+To allow measuring a range of higher voltages, the ESP32 uses a variable gain attenuation circuit. (at -11dB, which is the default value to be able to measure up to 3V3).

-The behavior of the ADC of the ESP32 in its different variants has never been one of its strong points.
-See below ‘ADC Precision’.
-Therefore, the manufacturer recommends some “optimal” values for the voltages we can measure with the ADC.
+The behavior of the ESP32 ADC in its various variants has never been one of its strongest points.
+See below ‘ADC Accuracy’.
+Therefore, the manufacturer recommends “optimal” values for the voltages we can measure with the ADC.

 ESP32 Attenuation Values